m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 Suppose `H` maintains a window where `n = 50`, which contains the sequence numbers from 100 to 149.

 If a packet arrives with a sequence number less than 100, `H` rejects the packet.
-If a packet arrives with a sequence number greater than 149, `H` accepts the packet and adjusts the window to cover this packet’s sequence number.
+If a packet arrives with a sequence number greater than 149, `H` accepts the packet and adjusts the window to cover this packet's sequence number.
 For example, if `H` receives a packet with sequence number 199, `H` adjusts its window to cover 150 through 199.

 If a packet arrives with a sequence number between 100 and 149, `H` checks the number to see if it has already been seen.
 If yes, `H` rejects the packet; otherwise, `H` accepts the packet and records the sequence number as having been seen.